alan-hamm/DataPulse-dev/INSTALL.md

 2. **Setup a Dedicated Database**:

-   -  After installation, create a database specifically for SpectraSync.
+   -  After installation, create a database specifically for DataPulse.
    -  Make note of the database name, username, and password—these credentials will be required for configuration.

 3. **Configure Database Access**:

    -  Ensure PostgreSQL is running and accessible.
-You may want to adjust settings to allow remote connections if SpectraSync will be deployed in a distributed environment.
+You may want to adjust settings to allow remote connections if DataPulse will be deployed in a distributed environment.
-   -  Ensure that your PostgreSQL user has adequate privileges for creating tables, writing data, and managing resources as SpectraSync builds its multi-dimensional topic models.
+   -  Ensure that your PostgreSQL user has adequate privileges for creating tables, writing data, and managing resources as DataPulse builds its multi-dimensional topic models.

 4. **Verify Connection**:

    -  Test the connection to ensure PostgreSQL is configured correctly.
-This can be done within the SpectraSync setup process or by running a quick script to confirm connectivity.
+This can be done within the DataPulse setup process or by running a quick script to confirm connectivity.

 ### Create a Conda Environment (Recommended)